hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

   Forwarding path for this TargetNameServer.
 If unset or `default` Cloud DNS will make forwarding decision based on address ranges, i.e. RFC1918 addresses go to the VPC, Non-RFC1918 addresses go to the Internet.
-When set to `private`, Cloud DNS will always send queries through VPC for this target
+When set to `private`, Cloud DNS will always send queries through VPC for this target Possible values are `default` and `private`.

-  Possible values are:
-  * `default`
-  * `private`

 The `peering_config` block supports:

 * `target_network` -
   (Required)
   The network with which to peer.
   Structure is documented below.

 The `target_network` block supports: